We’ve put together some commonly asked questions to give you more information about us.

 Should I try ‘having a go’ myself first?

-This is a high-risk strategy as errors are far more likely.
-Some mistakes cannot be rectified later on and can prove fatal to a student’s case.
+Some clients think "I'll give it a go on my own first and if that doesn't work out I'll use Alpha Academic Appeals."
+This is a very high-risk strategy as errors are far more likely.
+Some of these errors cannot be rectified later on and can prove fatal to their case.

-We strongly recommend early involvement of our experts to avoid errors, produce a strong case from the outset, and facilitate a quick resolution of the problem.
+To maximise the prospects of a successful outcome, we strongly recommend early involvement of our experts to avoid mistakes, produce the strongest possible case from the outset, and facilitate prompt resolution of the problem.

 What usually happens in a consultation?